- It is used to treat ear infections.

 - Wash your hands before and after use.

-- Warm suspension in hands 1 to 2 minutes before putting drops in ear.
+- Warm solution in hands 1 to 2 minutes before putting drops in ear.

 - Have your child lie on his/her side with problem ear up.